 Too low a seat is a problem because it can cause knee pain, or even injury, fairly quickly, especially if you climb hills or push the pace.
 It also reduces your pedaling efficiency, since you aren’t able to use the full power of your legs.
 And, as the seat drops, the distance to the handlebars changes, possibly causing back or neck discomfort or pain as well.

-Tip: With winter already here for some of us, you may be planning to ride indoors on a trainer.
+Tip: When winter approaches, you may be planning to ride indoors on a trainer.
 It’s even more important to have the right seat height on a trainer because you’re more likely to sit in one position for extended periods, which can lead to injury faster if your seat’s not right.

 Know your seat height